-XZ GENERATION -Adi Schwarz, Foss Dance, Gina Keller, Justin Padilla, Mya Tzyganova, Nuovo Balletto Di Calabria, Samwel Japhet, Universal Center
+XZ GENERATION -Adi Schwarz, Fos Dance, Gina Keller, Justin Padilla, Mya Tzyganova, AUB Ukrainian Ballet Academy, Nuovo Balletto Di Calabria, Samwel Japhet, Universal Center

 2025-07-02

-XZ GENERATIONAdi Schwarz, Foss Dance, Gina Keller, Justin Padilla, Mya Tzyganova, Nuovo Balletto Di Calabria, Samwel Japhet, Universal Center
+XZ GENERATIONAdi Schwarz, Fos Dance, Gina Keller, Justin Padilla, Mya Tzyganova, AUB Ukrainian Ballet Academy, Nuovo Balletto Di Calabria, Samwel Japhet, Universal Center

 Duality